NixOS/nix/doc/manual/source/store/file-system-object/content-address.md

 ### Nix Archive (NAR) { #serial-nix-archive }

-For the other cases of [file system objects][file system object], especially directories with arbitrary descendents, we need a more complex serialisation format.
+For the other cases of [file system objects][file system object], especially directories with arbitrary descendants, we need a more complex serialisation format.
 Examples of such serialisations are the ZIP and TAR file formats.
 However, for our purposes these formats have two problems: